 Why Danspace Project needs your support

-Danspace needs your support more than ever in this time of decreased arts funding from both public and private sources.
-Audience members and patrons like you really make a difference in our ability to continue to present risk-taking dance in an environment unlike any other in the United States.
+This year is Danspace Project’s 40th Anniversary!
+And you, as an audience member and patron, can really make a difference in our ability to continue to present risk-taking dance in an environment unlike any other in the United States.

 Your tax-deductible contribution makes it possible for Danspace Project to fulfill our mission: to present new work in dance, support a diverse range of choreographers in developing their work, encourage experimentation, and connect artists to audiences.